Cerelle Mini Pill

 What about Cerelle and acne?

-A combined pill would be better.
-Cerelle only contains progesterone which can make acne worse on its own.
-Combined pills have oestrogen in which can improve acne for some people and makes acne less likely as a side effect.
+A combined pill would be better for acne.
+Cerelle only contains progesterone which can make acne worse on its own, although this doesn’t mean it’s definitely going to happen.
+Combined pills have oestrogen, which can improve acne for some people and make acne less likely as a side effect.

 Does Cerelle cause weight gain?